ammitra/FastSimTrackingValidation/README.md

 pip install -e Validation-Tools/
 ```

+## Event generation

-The primary script to run workflows is `run.py`.
+The primary script to run event generation workflows is `run.py`.
 The script takes several options
 which will control the multi-step workflow.
 These options can be provided via the command line
 or via a "payload" in JSON format with entries that correspond to the command line options.
 The payload is specified with command line option `-c`.